yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

 1. Within the Azure portal, click on Virtual Machines and open **SQL0** Click **Stop** at the top of the blade to shut the virtual machine off.

 2. After the VM is deallocated, refresh the CloudShop application in your browser.
 If the page loads with data in the dropdown list SQL has successfully failed over the primary node to the secondary.
-You can login to the secondary vm (SQL1) and connect via SQL Server Management Studio to confirm.
+You can login to the secondary VM (SQL1) and connect via SQL Server Management Studio to confirm.

 ### Task 3: Validate backups are taken